Custom Data (Pro)

 Advanced Views automatically loads data from the selected fields into the View template.
 In most general cases, this will be sufficient to generate the desired output.
 However, there may be specific cases where you need to include additional data that is not available in the plugin's list of fields.

-To address this need, you can take advantage of the Custom Data feature, which is available the Advanced Views Framework: Pro Edition.
+To address this need, you can take advantage of the Custom Data feature, which is available in Advanced Views Pro.
 This feature allows you to retrieve any necessary data using a PHP code snippet and then use these extra variables in your template.

 You can find the 'Custom Data' field under the 'Template' tab in the View settings.
 In this field, you can insert any PHP code and use WordPress functions as needed.